 Are you tired of the direction your life is heading?
 The decision to make a change is never easy, especially if you’re trying to go it alone.
 We want you to know that the support you need is just a phone call away at Neuropsychiatric Addiction Clinic.
-Our medical detox center in South Florida takes a comprehensive, holistic approach to treating a range of substance dependencies.
+Our medical detox center in South Florida takes a comprehensive, holistic approach too treating a range of substance dependencies, which includes, patients who are on very high dosages of methadone.
 Whatever challenges you face on the road to wellness, we’ll be right beside you every step of the way.

 What is Medical Detox?